bluesky-social/atproto-website/content/specs/auth.md

 If a client is a confidential client and the user has already approved the same scopes for the same client in the past, the Authorization Server may allow “silent sign-in” by auto-approving the request.
 Authorization Servers can set their own policies for this flow: it may require explicit user configuration, or the client may be required to be “trusted”.

-TODO: review the above requirements for silent sign-in

 Authorization Servers should separately implement a web interface which allows authenticated users to view active OAuth sessions and delete them.

-TODO: the bluesky PDS implementation has not implemented the above yet

 ### Summary of Authorization Flow